rkochar/msa/README.md

 - **Mapreduce:** A serverless mapreduce
 - **Zookeeper:** A serverless Zookeeper

-## Support
+## Migration
+Set the variable provider to `aws`, `gcp` or `azure` with `pulumi config set cloud:provider <provider>` and then `pulumi up` to do a migration to a different provider.

 Serverless applications can make a migration of infrastructure code and business logic in the serverless function (data migration is not yet supported) between AWS and GCP.
-Azure is not supported because they do not have serverless functions.
-I do not know what Azure Function Applications are but it is not atl all, in any way a serverless function and in Azure documentation, Azure calls it a [serverless solution](https://learn.microsoft.com/en-us/azure/azure-functions/functions-overview?pivots=programming-language-csharp) instead of serverless function.
-Should Azure add serverless services, MSA can be extended to support Azure.
+Azure is partially supported for migrations because they do not have serverless functions.
+I do not know what Azure Function Applications are but it is not atl all, in any way a serverless function.
+In Azure documentation, Azure describes it as a [serverless solution](https://learn.microsoft.com/en-us/azure/azure-functions/functions-overview?pivots=programming-language-csharp) instead of serverless function.
+Should Azure add serverless functions, MSA can be extended to support migrations in and out of Azure.

 ## Pulumi Config
 ```commandline